Skip to main content

 • Pull deposits: Deposits where you initiate the transaction (e.g., credit or debit card deposits).

-To create a quote, you call the Create Quote endpoint and present the user with the quote details.
-Quotes have a unique ID and are valid for a limited time; therefore, you should keep refreshing the quote right before it expires.
-If the user accepts the quote, you can then execute the transaction by calling the Create Transaction endpoint, passing the quote ID.
+To create a quote, call the Create Quote endpoint and present the user with the quote details.
+Quotes have a unique ID and are valid for a limited time.
+While the user hasn’t confirmed the quote, keep refreshing it before it expires.
+If the user accepts the quote, execute the transaction by calling the Create Transaction endpoint, passing the quote ID.

 Anatomy of a quote request

 This model allows you to create transactions between different types of nodes in a unified manner, such as between an account and an external account, or between an account and a crypto address.
-Furthermore, thanks to Uphold’s Anything to Anything technology, you can handle different classes of assets in the origin and destination on a single transaction.
+With Uphold’s Anything to Anything system, you can handle different classes of assets in the origin and destination on a single transaction.
 For example, you can do a fiat deposit using an external account directly into a BTC account, or you can withdraw from a BTC account directly to an XRP crypto address.

 Requirements